wp-plugins/mobileview/readme.txt

 == Description ==

 Enhance your WordPress website with the MobileView Plugin.
 Transform your WordPress site into mobile-friendly theme for various devices including iPad, iPhone, Android, Blackberry or Windows Phone.
 It includes a theme panel that allows you to customize the settings, create custom mobile menu, and try different landing page for your mobile site.
 It is easy, fast and free.

 Features :

 <ul>
 <li>Detect mobile devices automatically</li>
-<li>A mobile Theme Panel</li>
+<li>A mobile theme panel</li>
 <li>Redirect or choose different landing page for your mobile site</li>
 <li>Include or exclude certain pages from mobile site viewing</li>
-<li>Customizable menu</li>
+<li>Custom mobile menu</li>
 <li>Mobile to desktop switcher</li>
-<li>Import/Export panel settings.</li>
+<li>Import/export panel settings.</li>
 </ul>

 [vimeo http://vimeo.com/56080249]